Utility Overview for Homeowners Interested in Solar

 An In-depth Look at PNM and Solar

 The Public Service Company of New Mexico (PNM) is the largest utility in New Mexico.
-It serves those in the Albuquerque and Santa Fe area as well as some cities in the South-West corner, South and North-East corner of the state.
+It serves those in the Albuquerque and Santa Fe area as well as some cities in the South-West corner and South and North-East corner of the state.
 Most people that live in Albuquerque or Santa Fe have PNM as their electricity provider.

 PNM residential customers have two charging methods to choose from tiered and time of use systems.
 As of 2019, PNM’s tiered rate system was $0.08/kWh for the first 450 kWh of electricity.
 The rate then bumped up to $0.12/kWh.
 Once a customer reached 900 kWh, the electric rate jumped to $0.15/kWh.

 Customers on the Time of Use rate system paid $0.19/kWh during the peak months, June through August, and $0.15/kWh the rest of the year.
 While this may not seem like that big of a deal, when compared to the state electricity rate average of $0.11/kWh and the national average rate of $0.12/kWh, electricity is significantly more expensive for PNM customers.

 To help decrease these rates and dependence on the grid, homeowners are turning to alternative energy sources.
 Those interested in transitioning to solar should first consider current incentives, rebates, and programs that PNM offers.